tjhickey724/compiler_design/notes/parsing/recursive_descent.md

 This removes the conflict and can be used to make the grammar LL(1)

 Almost all programming languages can be described by an LL(1) grammar, so this is all we need for compiler design.

+## Example.
+Let's work through the simple arithmetic expressions grammar from Chapter 3 (Grammar 3.15), to get the First/Follow/Nullable data (Table 3.16) and the predictive parsing data (Table 3.17).